openSUSE/microos-toolbox/README.md

 toolbox-bob:/ #
 ```

-## Troubleshooting
+# TROUBLESHOOTING

-### Podman can't pull/run images with user
+## Podman can't pull/run images with user

-If you want to run a rootless `toolbox` setup you might need to add a range of UID and GID for the user you want to run `toolbox` with.
-Before adding UID and GID ranges check if `/etc/subuid` and `/etc/subgid` are actually empty.
-If empty you can run this as root to populate them:
+If you want to run `toolbox` without root privileges, you may need to add a range of UID and GID for the user.
+If `/etc/subuid` and `/etc/subgid` are empty or do not exist, these commands can be used:

 ```
 echo "podman_user:100000:65536" > /etc/subuid
 echo "podman_user:100000:65536" > /etc/subgid
 ```

-### GUI application can't connect to display
+## GUI application can't connect to display

-This happens if you run the container as root - with sudo for example - while you're logged in as user to the desktop environment.
-The easiest way is to use `toolbox -u` with your user to setup a "rootless toolbox"  container for such cases.
+This happens if the user runs the container as root - with sudo for example - while logged in as user to the desktop environment.
+The easiest way is to use `toolbox -u` to setup a "rootless toolbox"  container for such cases.